xuankimtran/docs-1/pages/katalon-studio/docs/git-integration-submodules.md

 4. Add and commit the changes.

-    Once the submodule is added to the main repository, you can track the changes of the submodule like a normal repository.
+    Once the submodule is added to the main repository, you can track the changes of the submodule like in a normal repository.
 Here we track the submodule by adding and committing the changes.

     ```bash
     $ git add .